-Regular briefings for personal investors We offer briefings for individual investors on an ongoing basis throughout Japan.
-During FY2018, we held 19 such briefings.
-Additionally, an information session featuring the President of DyDo as a speaker was held in Tokyo in October 2018 for shareholders who were unable to attend the General Meeting of Shareholders in Osaka.
+Supplemental explanation Explanation by president Establishment and publication of a disclosure policy We have established an Disclosure policy, and the policy is published on the Company's website.
+Regular briefings for personal investors We offer online briefings for individual investors.
+Each such briefing addresses a different theme, and an archive of recent briefings can be found on the "For Individual Investors" page of the Company's website (Japanese only).
 Yes Regular briefings for analysists and institutional investors Our president holds briefings and small meetings for analysts and institutional investors at the end of the fiscal year and at the end of the second quarter.
 We also provide video, transcripts of briefings, and a summary of the Company's responses to investor questions on the Company's website soon after the briefings are held.
 Yes

 Supplemental explanation Explanation by president Publication of IR materials on the website We make a range of information for investors available on the Company's website, including financial bulletins, securities reports, and shareholder notices (in Japanese only) as well as financial results materials, monthly sales reports, notices of convocation of the General Meeting of Shareholders, notices of measures adopted by the General Meeting of Shareholders, integrated reports, and IR news releases (in both Japanese and English).
 English translations of financial results materials, monthly sales reports, and IR news releases are made available at the same time as the Japanese originals.
 In addition, our website includes pages for individual investors as well as English-language pages to facilitate a deeper understanding of the Company.
 Establishment of an IR department (coordinator) We have established an IR Group as part of the Corporate Communication Department.
 Other We publish DyDo official shareholder newsletter twice yearly (Japanese only) as a tool for communicating with shareholders.
-In June 2018, we held an information session for individual shareholders about our domestic beverage business.
+Additionally, the "For Individual Investors" page of the Company's website introduces initiatives being undertaken by group companies through field report videos (Japanese only).